-- In the winter semester of the junior year, students should discuss the possibility of doing Honors with potential advisors and indicate their interest in working with particular advisors on the thesis advisor selection form.
+- In the winter semester of the junior year, students should discuss the possibility of working on an Honors thesis with potential advisors and indicate their interest in working with particular advisors on the thesis proposal form.

-- By the end of the first full week of classes of the fall semester of the senior year, students should submit the formal proposal for Honors thesis to the Department Chair.
-The Department will review proposals and make formal decisions on whether or not to allow students to officially begin Honors work.
+- By the end of the first full week of classes of the fall semester of the senior year, students must submit their formal proposal for Honors thesis to the Department Chair.
+The department will review proposals and make formal decisions on whether or not to allow students to officially begin Honors work.